marcouberti/the-calendar-app/README.md

 Each ViewModel use the **Repositories** to access remote and/or local data.
 Depending on the specific use case each repository has **Dao** and/or **WebService** objects.

 >For this small project there is no need to add additional layers, but maybe the case as soon the complexity will grow.
+In that case I will opt for adding **Use Case** layers where to place all the business logic.

 In order to have readable and maintainable code I also attached a **Routers** to each View so that you can immediately understand the app navigation flows starting from each View without deep dive into the logic code.